Z4ph0d42/Vichan-Backup-script/README.md

 # Make it executable
 chmod +x $HOME/restore_vichan_borg.sh
 ```
-Copy the entire contents of the restore_vichan_borg.sh script below into this file.
+Copy the entire contents of the restore_vichan_borg.sh script into this file.
 Edit the configuration section to match your setup.

 2. List Available Backups
 First, find the exact "point in time" you want to restore.